Timeular/nytta/spring-ext/README.md

 ## Latest release

-The most recent release is spring-ext 3.0.0, released December 10, 2019.
+The most recent release is spring-ext 3.1.0, released May 28, 2020.

 ### Maven